The difference between amortization and depreciation

 Comparing Amortization and Depreciation

+Type of asset.
 The key difference between amortization and depreciation is that amortization charges off the cost of an intangible asset, while depreciation does so for a tangible asset.

-Another difference between the two concepts is that amortization is almost always conducted on a straight-line basis, so that the same amount of amortization is charged to expense in every reporting period.
+Type of method used.
+Amortization is almost always conducted on a straight-line basis, so that the same amount of amortization is charged to expense in every reporting period.
 Conversely, it is more common for depreciation expense to be recognized on an accelerated basis, so that more depreciation is recognized during earlier reporting periods than later reporting periods.

-Yet another difference between amortization and depreciation is that the calculation of amortization does not usually incorporate any salvage value, since an intangible asset is not typically considered to have any resale value once its useful life has expired.
+Presence of salvage value.
+The calculation of amortization does not usually incorporate any salvage value, since an intangible asset is not typically considered to have any resale value once its useful life has expired.
 Conversely, a tangible asset may have some salvage value, so this amount is more likely to be included in a depreciation calculation.

 Related AccountingTools Courses